 The KTP laser is a relatively new tool for surgical management of recurrent respiratory papillomatosis and is particularly valuable for treatment because of its selective absorption by blood vessels.
 Papilloma requires a robust blood supply to grow and contains relatively more blood vessels than surrounding, undiseased tissue.
 Use of this particular laser may extend the intervals between surgeries by more completely treating the visibly diseased membranes and therefore may result in improved voice outcomes compared to other types of surgical techniques that are commonly used to manage this disease.

 Once RRP is adequately controlled in the operating room, patients with recurrent disease may be candidates for awake treatment in the office, without the need for general anesthesia or even sedation.

 Laryngeal injections of the anti-angiogenesis drug bevacizumab (Avastin) may delay the recurrence of laryngeal papillomatosis.
 This additional treatment can be performed either in the operating room along with KTP laser treatment or, in many patients, as an office-based procedure.

-Our Voice Center is one of only a handful of centers across the country offering comprehensive management of laryngeal papillomatosis with both the KTP laser (in the operating room and in the office) as well as with laryngeal bevacizumab injections.
-NorthShore's Aaron D. Friedman, MD was one of the investigators in the first several studies pioneering the use of bevacizumab as an adjuvant treatment in patients with laryngeal papillomatosis.
+Our Voice Center is one of only a handful of centers across the country offering comprehensive management of recurrent respiratory papillomatosis with both the KTP laser (in the operating room and in the office) as well as with laryngeal bevacizumab injections.
+NorthShore's Aaron D. Friedman, MD was one of the investigators in the first several studies pioneering the use of bevacizumab as an adjuvant treatment in patients with recurrent respiratory papillomatosis.